Library

 Book borrowing

-Students can borrow 2 books for 28 days.
-These books can be renewed a further 2 times.
-They are responsible for the books they borrow and we ask them to return their books, or renew them, on time, and in good condition.
+Students can borrow two books for 30 days.
+These books can be renewed a further two times.
+They are responsible for the books they borrow and we ask them to return their books, or renew them, on time and in good condition.
 Lost or damaged books will need to be replaced or paid for.

 Library Lessons

-KS3 students (yr.
-7-9) have a fortnightly library lesson as part of their English curriculum.
+KS3 students (Years 7, 8 and 9) have a fortnightly library lesson as part of their English curriculum.
 These lessons are split between the library and a computer room.
-Students both read independently and follow a class read before completing a lesson on Bedrock Vocabulary, a literacy programme.
+Students read both independently and follow a class read before completing a lesson on Bedrock Vocabulary, a literacy programme.

 Reading for pleasure

 Reading for pleasure is a key focus for the library and the wider school.
-We have over 7,000 books including new fiction, non-fiction, graphic novels, manga, Pride collections, wellbeing collections, adult fiction, and classic fiction.
-We are constantly updating the resources, ensuring we are reflective, and following borrower trends and favourites.
-We aim to provide texts that are accessible to a wide range of reading, and offer dyslexic friendly texts, short stories, and picture books.
+We have over 9,000 books including new fiction, non-fiction, graphic novels, manga, Pride collections, wellbeing collections, adult fiction and classic fiction.
+We are constantly updating the resources, ensuring we are reflective, following borrower trends and favourites.
+We aim to provide texts that are accessible to a wide range of reading and offer dyslexic friendly texts, short stories and picture books.

-Students are encouraged to choose a variety of books, inside and outside of their comfort zone, and explore the space and their wider reading.
-Students are expected to have a reading book with them as part of their school equipment.
+Students are encouraged to choose a variety of books, inside and outside their comfort zone, and explore the space and their wider reading.
+They are expected to have a reading book with them as part of their school equipment.

 We encourage students to request new titles, genres or areas of interest.